 This page will help you understand the different types of graduate jobs and where you can search for them.
-Read the Graduate vacancies (PDF , 1,182kb) information sheet for more information.
 When you’re ready to apply, use the job hunting toolkit to help you through the process – it covers when to apply, understanding job adverts and answers common myths about applying for graduate jobs.

 Graduate schemes are work-based training programmes for graduates.

-They are usually available with large organisations and last from anywhere between 1 and 3 years, and sometimes longer.
+They are usually available with large organisations and last from anywhere between one and three years, and sometimes longer.
 They usually result in a job with the company afterwards.

 The programme will vary depending on the employer, but could include training, mentoring and a lot of hands-on work.
 Graduates are sometimes rotated around an organisation.
 Many graduate schemes pride themselves on giving a lot of responsibility to their graduates.